 Fretboard Journal: What’s on your bench right now?

-Florian Bouyou: I’m curently preparing two guitars for paint, both MGS3 offsets models, one milk paint Fiesta Red and the other one milk paint blue/grey.
+Florian Bouyou: I’m currently preparing two guitars for paint, both MGS3 offsets models, one milk paint Fiesta Red and the other one milk paint blue/grey.
 I’m also finish-sanding the necks for Livos oil.
 After that it will be time to prepare the frets–I shape them before pressing them, that way I can oil the neck without having to worry about oil gooping up around the frets.

 FJ: How did you get started?